nutanix/helm/charts/ndb-operator/README.md

   isClone: false
   # Database instance specific details (that is to be provisioned)
   databaseInstance:
-    # Cluster id of the cluster where the Database has to be provisioned
+    # Cluster Name or cluster ID where the Database has to be provisioned
     # Can be fetched from the GET /clusters endpoint
+    clusterName: "Nutanix Cluster Name"         # Recommended: Use cluster name
-    clusterId: "Nutanix Cluster Id"
+    # clusterId: "Nutanix Cluster UUID"         # Alternative: Use cluster UUID
     # The database instance name on NDB
     name: "Database-Instance-Name"
     # The description of the database instance